This article explains common terminology used by Generation Esports as well as the wider gaming/esports community.

 Registration

-- The regular season stage of a tournament, which may also be referred to as the “Group" stage, is the tournament's main stage.
+- A competition's main stage.
 During this stage, players/teams compete for the highest placements to move on to the postseason.

 -